-Prerequisite: Medical Laboratory Technology 102, 104, 106, 110, 222, 223, or consent of instructor.
+Prerequisite: Admission to the Medical Laboratory Technology program or consent of instructor.

-299 Independent Study in Medical Laboratory Technology 1-4 credit hours
+299 Independent Study in Medical Laboratory Technology

 This course is designed to allow the student to do independent research in the field of Medical Laboratory Technology under the guidance of a certified Medical Laboratory Scientist, Histologist, or Pathologist and supervised by an MLT faculty member.
 May be repeated for up to 4 credits.